Alexus Grynkewich: General officer

 Between April 2019 and May 2020 he served as Deputy Commander for Operations, Combined Joint Task Force – Operation Inherent Resolve, and as Commander, 9th Air Expeditionary Group.
-In this role he took part in the U.S. campaign against the Islamic State in Iraq and Syria.
-In June 2020 Grynkewich became the Director of Operations at the United States Central Command, until June 2022, and in the following month he became commander, Ninth Air Force and U.S. Air Forces Central.
-As commander of Air Forces Central, Grynkewich oversaw all U.S. air operations in the Middle East, including strikes on Iranian proxy groups and helping intercept the April 2024 Iranian strikes against Israel, the latter happening just days before he turned over command to his successor.
+In this role he took part in the U.S. campaign against the Islamic State in Iraq and Syria, working closely with the Iraqi security forces and the Syrian Democratic Forces.

+In June 2020 Grynkewich became the director of operations at the United States Central Command, until June 2022, and in the following month he became commander, Ninth Air Force and U.S. Air Forces Central.
+As commander of Air Forces Central, Grynkewich oversaw all U.S. air operations in the Middle East, including strikes on Iranian proxy groups to protect U.S. forces from attack, and helping intercept the April 2024 Iranian strikes against Israel, the latter happening just days before he turned over command to his successor.

-In January 2024, Grynkewich was nominated for assignment as Director for Operations of the Joint Staff.
-He completed his assignment at Central Command in April 2024 and took up the post of Director for Operations at The Pentagon in May.
-During his tenure, he worked closely on the U.S. support to Ukraine during the Russo-Ukrainian War.
+In January 2024, Grynkewich was nominated for assignment as director for operations of the Joint Staff.
+He completed his assignment at Central Command in April 2024 and took up the post of director for operations at The Pentagon in May.
+During his tenure, he worked on the U.S. support to Ukraine during the Russo-Ukrainian war.

+EUCOM and NATO commander

 In June 2025, Grynkewich was nominated for promotion to general and assignment as the commander of United States European Command and Supreme Allied Commander Europe.
 He is the first officer in recent history appointed to that position from a three-star role instead of already being a four-star general.
 Grynkewich took command of EUCOM in a ceremony on July 1, 2025, and became the Supreme Allied Commander Europe on July 4, succeeding Army General Christopher G. Cavoli.

+In February 2026 Grynkewich participated in negotiations in Abu Dhabi involving American, Russian, and Ukrainian officials, during which it was agreed to restore military-to-military communication between the U.S. and Russia, which had been suspended since late 2021.
+Before that, in his role as commander of NATO forces, Grynkewich also had the authority to be in contact with the Russian Chief of the General Staff, Valery Gerasimov, for deescalation purposes.